SAP-archive/cloud-platform-workflow-virtual-event/exercises/02/readme.md

 # Exercise 02 - Deploying the Workflow tools

 In this exercise, you'll import a complete project into your IDE, build it, and deploy it to your Cloud Foundry (CF) "dev" space in the organization associated with your SAP Cloud Platform subaccount.
-This project contains everything you need to set up a Fiori launchpad site using the Portal service, and inject into it tiles appropriate for accessing the Workflow related tools which you'll be using throughout the rest of this Virtual Event.
+This project contains everything you need to have a Fiori launchpad site set up for you using the Portal service, and have injected into it tiles appropriate for accessing the Workflow related tools which you'll be using throughout the rest of this Virtual Event.

 ## Steps

-After completing these steps you'll have a Fiori launchpad with an app for viewing and processing Workflow items ("My Inbox") and a "Workflow Monitor" app for monitoring, starting and interacting with workflow definitions and instances.
+After completing these steps you'll have a Fiori launchpad with, amongst other things, an app for viewing and processing Workflow items ("My Inbox") and a "Workflow Monitor" app for monitoring, starting and interacting with workflow definitions and instances.

 ### 1. Download the project ZIP file

-The GitHub project [SAP-samples/cloud-process-visibility](https://github.com/SAP-samples/cloud-process-visibility) contains a number of release artifacts.
+The GitHub repository [SAP-samples/cloud-process-visibility](https://github.com/SAP-samples/cloud-process-visibility) contains a number of release artifacts.
 It's from here that you can download the project which contains all you need.

-:point_right: Jump directly to the [1.0.0 Release](https://github.com/SAP-samples/cloud-process-visibility/releases/tag/1.0.0) page and download the [BPMServicesFLP.zip](https://github.com/SAP-samples/cloud-process-visibility/releases/download/1.0.0/BPMServicesFLP.zip) file.
+:point_right: Jump directly to the repository's [1.0.0 Release](https://github.com/SAP-samples/cloud-process-visibility/releases/tag/1.0.0) page and download the [BPMServicesFLP.zip](https://github.com/SAP-samples/cloud-process-visibility/releases/download/1.0.0/BPMServicesFLP.zip) file.

 ![BPMServicesFLP.zip file](bpmservicesflpzip.png)

 Once you have the ZIP file downloaded, unpack it into its own "BPMServicesFLP" directory.
-Here's what that looks like on my computer:
+Here's what that looks like on a local computer:

 ```
 i347491@C02CH7L4MD6T [~/Downloads]